VEuPathDB/StaticContent/content/common/subscribers.md

   <h3>VEuPathDB gratefully acknowledges the individuals and labs who have subscribed in 2025, helping ensure that essential informatics resources remain accessible to the entire research community. <i>How will we continue to attract the best and the brightest to work in these areas unless essential research data is readily accessible?</i></h3>

   <h3>Don't see your name listed?
-Subscribe <a href="/a/app/static-content/subscriptions.html">here</a> &hellip; and feel free to remind colleagues about the importance of subscribing to VEuPathDB.</h3>
+That likely means you haven’t subscribed yet- <a href="/a/app/static-content/subscriptions.html">Subscribe here</a>.
+If you’ve already subscribed, thank you, and feel free to remind colleagues about the importance of supporting VEuPathDB to keep these resources open for all.</h3>

   <ul>
     <li>This list includes only those who have given permission to be publicly acknowledged</li>